 - The Large-Scale Model Railroading Handbook (Out of Print).
 This book was largely written by a fellow who wrote mostly indoor railroading books.
 As a result, a good chunk of the book was really just about model railroading with Large Scale trains, and not about garden railroading per say.
 Like the Beginner's Guide to Large Scale Model Railroading above, this book has not been updated since 2000, so a lot of new approaches, materials, and products have come and gone since then.
 Again, if you come across one cheap, it may be a useful reference, but please don't pay real money for it.
 Click on the image to see listings on Amazon.

 - If you're a little put off by the gardening side of Garden Railroading, you should get some guidance and encouragement from The Complete Idiot's Guide to Rock and Water Gardening, Illustrated.

-Amazon links to some of these books and a few others are shown in the table at the bottom of the page.
-If any of the boxes contain a generic Amazon button,please refresh this page to see the link properly.
+Amazon links to these books are shown in the following table.
+If any of these boxes contain a generic Amazon button,please refresh this page to see the link properly.